Thousands attend Sanders health care rally in Michigan

 WARREN, Mich.
-(AP) — Thousands of people showed up in freezing temperatures at a community college in Michigan on Sunday to support the federal health car law, one of several rallies Democrats are staging around the country to stoke resistance to Republican efforts to repeal President Barack Obama’s signature achievement.
+(AP) — Thousands of people showed up in freezing temperatures on Sunday in Michigan where Sen. Bernie Sanders called on Americans to resist Republican efforts to repeal President Barack Obama’s health care law, one of a number of rallies Democrats staged across the country to highlight opposition.

-Sen. Bernie Sanders was expected to speak at Macomb Community College in the Detroit suburb of Warren, where people lined up four abreast for the length of 3 or 4 football fiends waiting to get in to the rally.
-Labor unions were a strong presence at the rally with several signs for the UAW, which represents auto workers.
-People carried signs including “Save our Health Care,” and “Michigan Stands.”
+People lined up four abreast to get to the rally in the parking lot of Macomb County Community College in the Detroit suburb of Warren.
+Labor unions were a strong presence and people also carried signs including “Save our Health Care,” and “Michigan Stands.”

-President-elect Donald Trump has vowed to repeal and replace the Affordable Care Act and majority Republicans in Congress this week began the process of repealing it using a budget maneuver that only requires a bare majority in the Senate to pass.
+Lisa Bible, 45, of Bancroft, Michigan, came to show support for the law.
+She said that she has an auto immune disease and high cholesterol.
+She says the existing law has been an answer to her and her husband’s prayers, but she worries that if it’s repealed her family may get stuck with her medical bills.

-“They (Republicans) are trying to sink health care reform and we’re not going to let them do that,” Democratic Rep. Sander Levin told the crowd as they waited for Sanders to arrive.
+“I’m going to get really sick and my life will be at risk,” she said.

 Most Read Stories